 The Internal Audit Charter is publicised within the council to ensure that the role of the Audit and Risk Management Section is understood.
-The Head of Governance is responsible for reviewing the Internal Audit Charter and presenting it to the Corporate Director Resources / Section 151 Officer (Senior Management) and the Audit Committee (The Board) at least annually for review and approval.
+The Audit and Risk Manager is responsible for reviewing the Internal Audit Charter and presenting it to the Corporate Director Resources / Section 151 Officer (Senior Management) and the Audit Committee (The Board) at least annually for review and approval.